Online Data Science Masters

 ---|---|---|

-Big Data | Big data, also referred to as big data systems, teaches students to design, implement, and interpret complex data sets, then adjust systems based on analytics. | Data scientist, data architect, database administrator, data engineer, software development engineer |
+Big Data | Big Data, also called Big Data Systems, teaches students to design, implement, and interpret complex data sets and adjust systems based on analytics. | Data scientist, data architect, database administrator, data engineer, software development engineer |

-Big Data Analytics | Similar to big data, big data analytics places an emphasis on analyzing existing data sets for valuable insights.
-This focus also emphasizes decision making and leadership. | Data scientist, database manager, data analytics, data engineer, computer systems analyst |
+Big Data Analytics | Like Big Data, Big Data Analytics emphasizes analyzing existing data sets for valuable insights.
+This focus also emphasizes decision-making and leadership. | Data scientist, database manager, data analytics, data engineer, computer systems analyst |

-Data Analytics | A fast-growing field for all industries, a focus in data analytics teaches data science students to gather useful data through cutting-edge tools, compile the data, then develop new business strategies based on analytics. | Data scientist, data analytics, operations analyst, database architect, database manager |
+Data Analytics | A fast-growing field for all industries, a focus on data analytics teaches data science students to gather useful data through cutting-edge tools, compile the data, and then develop new business strategies based on analytics. | Data scientist, data analytics, operations analyst, database architect, database manager |

 Data Mining | Similar to data analytics, data mining works closely with large data sets.
-Data miners learn to use a combination of statistics and machine learning to discover patterns in large data sets, then advise future action based on the data. | Data scientist, data analyst, data engineer, database manager, business intelligence analyst |
+Data miners learn to use a combination of statistics and machine learning to discover patterns in large data sets and then advise future action based on the data. | Data scientist, data analyst, data engineer, database manager, business intelligence analyst |

 Machine Learning | A machine learning focus teaches students to model large data sets and process unstructured data sets for information, all with the assistance of artificial intelligence. | Machine learning engineer, business intelligence analyst, data scientist, database manager, computer system analyst |